Context Engineering for AI Agents in Open-Source Software: Related Work

 \section{Related Work}

-Agentic AI introduces autonomous decision-making and proactive problem-solving along the SDLC~\cite{DBLP:journals/jcis/HughesDMSAJDACDFSJKKLMS25, DBLP:conf/kbse/SuriDSDSK23}.
-Fueled by advances in LLMs, reinforcement learning, and multi-agent frameworks, agent-based AI enables the implementation of software agents that move beyond simple prompt-response interactions~\cite{DBLP:journals/chinaf/XiCGHDHZWJZZFWXZWJZLYDW25}.
+Agentic GenAI tools promise to introduce autonomous decision-making and proactive problem-solving along the SDLC~\cite{DBLP:journals/jcis/HughesDMSAJDACDFSJKKLMS25, DBLP:conf/kbse/SuriDSDSK23}.
+Advances in LLMs, reinforcement learning, and multi-agent frameworks enabled the implementation of software agents that go beyond simple prompt-response interactions~\cite{DBLP:journals/chinaf/XiCGHDHZWJZZFWXZWJZLYDW25}.
 One of the first agent-based software development tools was \emph{Devin AI}~\cite{cognitionCognitionIntroducing}, which allowed agents to search the web, edit files, and execute commands to complete tasks iteratively and independently.
-In the academic community, \emph{SWE-agent}~\cite{DBLP:conf/nips/YangJWLYNP24} enabled LLM agents to communicate with the repository environment by reading, modifying, and executing bash commands~\cite{DBLP:conf/nips/YangJWLYNP24}.
-Another example is \emph{AutoCodeRover}~\cite{DBLP:conf/issta/0002RFR24}, which enabled LLM agents to access code search APIs that help them find methods within specific classes for bug location identification~\cite{DBLP:conf/issta/0002RFR24}. \citeauthor{DBLP:conf/kbse/SuriDSDSK23} showcase the potential of autonomous agents, particularly \emph{Auto-GPT}, in software engineering tasks and demonstrates the importance of context-specific prompts for precise results in complex frameworks~\cite{DBLP:conf/kbse/SuriDSDSK23}.
-However, they also reveal that \emph{Auto-GPT}~\cite{agptAutoGPT}, despite performing well on simpler tasks, struggles with ambiguity and complexity, underscoring the need for accurate context.
+In the academic community, \emph{SWE-agent}~\cite{DBLP:conf/nips/YangJWLYNP24} allowed LLM-based agents to communicate with the repository environment by reading, modifying, and executing bash commands~\cite{DBLP:conf/nips/YangJWLYNP24}.
+Another example is \emph{AutoCodeRover}~\cite{DBLP:conf/issta/0002RFR24}, which enabled agents to access code search APIs to help them find methods within specific classes for bug location identification~\cite{DBLP:conf/issta/0002RFR24}. \citeauthor{DBLP:conf/kbse/SuriDSDSK23} showcased the potential of autonomous agents, particularly \emph{Auto-GPT}, in software engineering tasks and demonstrates the importance of context-specific prompts in complex frameworks~\cite{DBLP:conf/kbse/SuriDSDSK23}.
+However, they also revealed that \emph{Auto-GPT}~\cite{agptAutoGPT}, despite performing well on simpler tasks, struggles with ambiguity and complexity, underscoring the need for accurate context.
 Although context plays a critical role in guiding autonomous agents, prompts are typically treated as temporary artifacts and are rarely preserved or reused~\cite{DBLP:journals/corr/abs-2509-17548, DBLP:journals/corr/abs-2509-17096, DBLP:journals/corr/abs-2509-12421}.
-This lack of prompt management limits reproducibility~\cite{baltes2025guidelinesempiricalstudiessoftware} and underscores the importance of making prompt and context information explicit and manageable by using versioned AI configuration files.
-To the best of our knowledge, no prior work has investigated configuration files for agentic AI as novel software artifacts.
+This lack of prompt management limits reproducibility~\cite{baltes2025guidelinesempiricalstudiessoftware} and underscores the importance of making prompt and context information explicit and manageable by using versioned AI context files.
+Recently, researchers have started investigating AI context files as novel software artifacts~\cite{10.1007/978-3-032-12089-2_40}.
+However, a holistic analysis across tools and formats has, to the best of our knowledge, not been published yet.